Cherry Springs State Park

 Picnicking: The picnic area is south of PA 44.
 A landmark in the area is the historic log pavilion built by the Civilian Conservation Corps in 1939.
 This unusual pavilion features two large, covered dining areas with fireplaces, surrounded by log and chink walls.
 The areas are connected together by a covered breezeway that also contains picnic tables.
 Surrounding the pavilion are huge white pine and Norway spruce trees and an old apple orchard where picnic tables and charcoal grills are available.

-Hunting and Firearms: Cherry Springs provides access to hunting in Susquehannock State Park.
+Hunting and Firearms: Cherry Springs provides access to hunting in Susquehannock State Forest.

 Complete information on hunting rules and regulations in Pennsylvania is available from the Pennsylvania Game Commission Web site.